-Here are my four tips how to keep your dog calm this fireworks season.
+Here are my four tips on how to keep your dog calm this fireworks season.

 Bonfire night and new year’s eve are just around the corner which can be a particularly stressful season for dogs everywhere.